HES-Capstone-dBio/dbio-protocol/README.md

 }
 ```
 The parameters in the JSON payload are:
-- `requestor_eth_address : String` - The Ethereum public address of the entity making the access request.
+- `requestor_eth_address : String` - The Ethereum public address of the entity making the read request.
-- `requestee_eth_address : String` - The Ethereum public address of the entity receiving the access request.
+- `requestee_eth_address : String` - The Ethereum public address of the entity receiving the read request.

-Upon submitting a request with well-formatted JSON, the requester should be presented with one of the following responses:
+Upon submitting a request with well-formatted JSON, the requestor should be presented with one of the following responses:
 - `200 Ok` - The access request object was created.
 - `500 Internal Server Error` - This access request already exists in the system.

-#### `GET /dbio/access_requests/{requestee-eth-address}?filter=(open|all)`
+#### `GET /dbio/read_requests/{requestee-eth-address}?filter=(open|all)`
-The get request to `/dbio/access_requests/{requestee-eth-address}?filter=(open|all)` takes as path parameters the following items:
+The get request to `/dbio/read_requests/{requestee-eth-address}?filter=(open|all)` takes as path parameters the following items:
 - `requestee-eth-address` - The Ethereum public address of the entity receiving the access request.

 Additionally, it takes a query parameter:
 - `filter` - Options are `open` or `all`.
-Based on the query parameter, the route returns either all access requests that a user has received, or just their open access requests.
+Based on the query parameter, the route returns either all read requests that a user has received, or just their open read requests.

 The response returned is one of the following:
-- `200 Ok` - Access requests that match the filter were found for the subject.
+- `200 Ok` - Read requests that match the filter were found for the subject.
-- `404 Not Found` - No access requests were found for the subject.
+- `404 Not Found` - No read requests were found for the subject.

 In the case of `200 Ok`, the body of the response contains JSON.
 ```json